In addition to the requirements of the Faculty of Graduate Studies, the Haskayne School of Business requires:

 A student admitted to the combined JD/MBA program spends the first year doing core studies in one program and the second year doing core studies in the other program.
 The remaining years in the program combine Law and Business courses in a way that will allow the achievement of both degrees in four rather than five years (please consult the MBA office).

 A student admitted to the combined MSW/MBA program will require an undergraduate degree in Social Work (BSW) or equivalent.
-The MSW/MBA degree can be completed in two years of study (24 months) including fall/winter and spring/summer sessions (please consult the MBA office).
+The MSW/MBA degree can be completed in two years of study (24 months) including Fall/Winter and Summer (including Spring Intersession) Terms (please consult the MBA office).

 A student admitted to the combined MBT/MBA program will require an undergraduate degree in Biological Sciences or equivalent (please consult the MBA office).

-A student admitted to the MD/MBA program spends the first year in the MBA program, completing a minimum of 12 half courses.
+A student admitted to the MD/MBA program spends the first year in the MBA program, completing a minimum of 36 units (6.0 full-course equivalents).
 The student will be required to hold an undergraduate degree and be admitted to both the MD and MBA programs.
 A program will be developed for each student under the guidelines of the Leaders in Medicine program (please consult the MBA office).

 Students must meet the admission requirements for the Faculty of Graduate Studies and those for the MBA and MPP programs.
 Please consult the MBA Admissions Officer or the MPP Program Manager for more information.